faded color marble medallion

 Bill, nice job with the picture, which always helps, however, this is an unusual and tough question.

-Polution is the cause of "acid rain".
-With all the smog in LA and seven days of rain it may be that the rain water was acidic enough to etch the marble.
+Pollution is the cause of "acid rain".
+With all the smog in LA and seven days of rain, it may be that the rainwater was acidic enough to etch the marble.

-Polishing marble causes the color to look more vibrant and saturated due to the change in light reflection.
+The marble polishing process causes the color to look more vibrant and saturated due to the change in light reflection.

-If that mirror-like finish is eliminated, then you'll see the color of the marble as it exists naturally.
+If that mirror-like finish is eliminated, then you'll see the color of the marble as it exists naturally... more muted.

-So, it isn't a matter of "cleaning marble" since the damage is likey to the marble itself.
+So, it isn't a matter of "cleaning marble" since the damage is likely to the marble itself.
 You need to repair the marble.

 You can repair etching on polished marble using the

-Etch Remover / Marble Polishing Paste, which is designed just for this problem and will restore the color and shine.
+Etch Remover / Marble Polishing products, which are designed just for this problem to restore the color and shine.

 A sealer will not inhibit etching.
 Sealers help prevent staining, which is a completely different issue than etching.